(Article last updated: September 10, 2018)

 These are just a few examples of the discounts that have been offered in the past so be sure to review your Annual Passholders benefit information to see what is currently being offered during your trip:

-- Sports & Recreation - discounts on things like golf, rentals from Sammy Duvall's Water Sports Centre, bowling at Splitsville, bike rentals and miniature golf
+- Sports & Recreation - discounts on things like golf, motorized boat rentals, bowling at Splitsville, bike rentals and miniature golf

 - Tours - 15% off tours is the normal discount.
 Some of the tours discounted are: Disney's Family Magic Tour (Magic Kingdom), Keys to the Kingdom (Magic Kingdom), Backstage Magic (Epcot), Wild Africa Trek (Animal Kingdom) plus many others.